AnrieS/UWA-Bootcamp-Data-Analyst-Module-2/README.md

                 TotalVol = 0
             Summary_row = Summary_row + 1
             newvariable = i + 1

+"If Difference > 0 Then" checks if the "Difference" (which represents the change in stock prices) is greater than zero.
+If "Difference" is positive (indicating a price increase), it sets the cell's colour in column "K" of the current row minus one (Summary_row - 1) to green (ColorIndex = 4).
+"ElseIf Difference < 0 Then" If the Difference is less than zero (indicating a price decrease), it sets the cell's colour in column "K" of the current row minus one (Summary_row - 1) to red (ColorIndex = 3).
+Else: If the Difference is exactly zero,
+It sets the cell's color in column K of the current row minus one (Summary_row - 1) to no color (ColorIndex = 0).
+This might represent a neutral or no change scenario.
+Cell Range Selection:

+ws.Range("K" & Summary_row - 1): Selects the cell in column K (presumably the "Percentage_Change" column) of the current row minus one (Summary_row - 1).
+It seems to apply the color to the cell representing the current stock ticker's percentage change.
+Color Assignment:

+Based on the condition met (positive difference, negative difference, or zero difference), it assigns a color to the cell's interior using the ColorIndex property.
+Green is typically associated with positive changes, red with negative changes, and no color when there's no change or no data.

             ' Color change logic
                 If Difference > 0 Then
                     ws.Range("K" & Summary_row - 1).Interior.ColorIndex = 4 ' Green